Women in journalism

-Women in journalism are individuals who participate in journalism.
-As journalism became a profession, women were restricted by custom from access to journalism occupations, and faced significant discrimination within the profession.
-Nevertheless, women operated as editors, reporters, sports analysts and journalists even before the 1890s in some countries as far back as the 18th century.
+Women having been participating in journalism since the 18th century.
+As journalism became a profession, women were often restricted by custom from access to journalism occupations, and faced significant discrimination within the profession.
+Nevertheless, women had participated in a full range of roles, including s editors, reporters, sports analysts and journalists, by the 1890s.

 Currently

 In 2017, with the #MeToo movement, a number of notable female journalists came forward to report sexual harassment in their workplaces.

 In 2018, a global support organization called The Coalition For Women In Journalism was formed to address the challenges women journalists face across different countries in the world.
-According to its founder, a Pakistani journalist Kiran Nazish, "Traditionally, women journalists have been doing it alone and they do need an infrastructure that helps guide them through their careers."
+According to its founder, an international journalist Kiran Nazish, "Traditionally, women journalists have been doing it alone and they do need an infrastructure that helps guide them through their careers."
 She said in an interview, "The reason why women are not on the top is not because there aren't enough women or that they're not talented enough, it's purely that they need to help each other.
 That's why we were formed and that's why we would like to get as much support in from everyone in the industry."

 According to Lauren Wolfe, an investigative journalist and the director of the Women's Media Center's Women Under Siege program, female journalists face particular risks over their male colleagues, and are more likely to experience online harassment or sexual assault on the job.

 According to a report released on 20 December 2017 by the Committee to Protect Journalists, in 2017, 42 journalists were killed because of their work worldwide, with 81 percent of those journalists male.
 This was slightly lower than the historical average of 93 percent of men journalists killed annually for their work, with The Intercept theorizing that the drop was perhaps due to women being assigned more frequently to dangerous locales.

-Until 2019, the problem of gender imbalance and lack of representation of women on platforms of success continued.
+As of 2019, the problem of gender imbalance and lack of representation of women on platforms of success continued.
 After the British Journalism Awards 2019, the fewer bylines by women visible in the award caused a stir leading to a protest and a relaunch of Words By Women Awards.

+In their Annual Report 2024, published by the Coalition For Women In Journalism, there was a 56% rise of violations against women journalists across the world.

 Safety

 Safety of journalists is the ability for journalists and media professionals to receive, produce and share information without facing physical or moral threats.
 Women journalists also face increasing dangers such as sexual assault, "whether in the form of a targeted sexual violation, often in reprisal for their work; mob-related sexual violence aimed against journalists covering public events; or the sexual abuse of journalists in detention or captivity.
 Many of these crimes are not reported as a result of powerful cultural and professional stigmas."

+The first ever press freedom and safety organization for women journalists was founded by a Pakistani journalist and advocate Kiran Nazish, called the Coalition For Women In Journalism.